 Beth Garascia, as part of MSP 2.0, shares the importance of "silence of words" and "silence of passions" as they relate to family dynamics.
 Key to her understanding of Chaminade's Five Silences is her reflection on a special table and the family memories that occurred around it.

 Diane H. Browne, as part of MSP 2.0, delves into the Hebrew notion of "shalom" as a backdrop into how Marianists can live mindfully in today's society.
-The essential tools for Browne are the true meaning of peace and Blessed Chaminade's System of Virtues, which special emphasis on the Five Silences.
+The essential tools for Browne are the true meaning of peace and Blessed Chaminade's System of Virtues, with special emphasis on the Five Silences.

 Marg Van Herk-Paradis, as part of MSP 2.0, has crafted a model to examine Blessed Chaminade’s Five Silences.
 Of interest to Van Herk-Paradis is the circular nature of the Silences and the interplay between “stance” and "spirit.”
 Special emphasis is placed on those who minister to the People of God.